Balancing Covariates in Survey Experiments: Numerical studies

 \subsection{Cooperative congressional election study data}

-In this section, we consider the Cooperative Congressional Election Study (CCES) introduced in Section \ref{srse} to illustrate the proposed design (SRSRR) and evaluate the performance of the unadjusted and covariate-adjusted average treatment effect estimators.
-We treat all the CCES 2014 participants as our target population with $N=49452$ and nine pretreatment covariates have been used at different stages of the SRSRR experiment.
-Specifically, four covariates are observed at the sampling stage, i.e., $W_i\in\mR^4$.
-In the treatment assignment stage, we use six covariates, i.e., $X_i\in\mR^6$ with $W_i\subset X_i$, which means additional two covariates are observed in the treatment assignment stage.
-Moreover, all nine covariates are observed at the analysis stage with $C_i\in\mR^9$.
+In this section, we consider the Cooperative Congressional Election Study (CCES) to illustrate the proposed design (SRSRR) and evaluate the performance of the unadjusted and covariate-adjusted average treatment effect estimators. {CCES was a national stratified sample survey administered by YouGov \citep[CCES]{christenson2017realdata1}.
+Many teams participated and pooled their studies into the whole survey experiment.
+We follow \cite{yang2021rejective} choosing the team survey of Boston University from CCES 2014 \citep{DVN/UN0USO_2017, DVN/II2DB6_2022}.
+Participants were asked about their views on federal spending on scientific research.
+Researchers assigned about 1000 participants to two groups to ask their opinions on federal scientific research spending.
+Those participants assigned to the treatment group were provided with additional information about the current federal research budget: ``each year, just over 1\% of the federal budget is spent on scientific research", while the control group was blind to this information.
+The outcome of interest is whether federal spending on scientific research should be increased, the same, or decreased, coded as 1, 2, and 3.} We treat all the CCES 2014 participants as our target population with $N=49452$.
+We stratify the population into four strata based on race: White, Black, Hispanic, and Other.
+In addition to the stratification variable race, eight pretreatment covariates are used at different stages of the SRSRR experiment.
+Specifically, three covariates are observed at the sampling stage, i.e., \(W_i\in\mathbb R^3\).
+In the treatment assignment stage, we use five covariates, i.e., \(X_i\in\mathbb R^5\) with \(W_i\subset X_i\), which means that two additional covariates are observed at the treatment assignment stage.
+Moreover, all eight covariates are observed at the analysis stage with \(C_i\in\mathbb R^8\).
 The covariate names are provided in the Supplementary Material.